King for a Day (Pierce the Veil song): Commercial

 "King for a Day" was released as the first single of Collide with the Sky on June 5, 2012.
-On the same day a lyric-video was published on YouTube which got nearly 30 million views.
-On August 6, 2012, the official music video was released and has garnered 137 million views as of October 17, 2021.
+On the same day, a lyric-video was published on YouTube which got nearly 30 million views.
+On August 6, 2012, the official music video was released and has garnered 168 million views as of December 4, 2023.

-The single charted on the U.S. Billboard Digital Rock Songs where it peaked at 29, and on the Hot Rock Songs chart with a peak of 37.
-The song also peaked at 28 in the UK Rock & Metal Singles Charts.
-In November 2014, the song was certified Gold by the RIAA for having sold more than 500,000 units in the U.S. On October 29, 2019, it was announced the single went Platinum, selling more than one million units digitally.
+The single charted on the U.S. Billboard Digital Rock Songs where it peaked at number 29, and on the Hot Rock Songs chart with a peak of number 37.
+The song also peaked at number 28 in the UK Rock & Metal Singles Charts.
+In November 2014, the song was certified Gold by the RIAA for having sold more than 500,000 units in the U.S. On June 28, 2024, it was announced the single went 2× Platinum, selling more than two million units digitally.

 On May 12, 2015, it was revealed that "King for a Day" will be one of the playable songs in the video game Guitar Hero Live.
-It was also announced that King for a Day will be available for downloadable content for Rock Band 4 when pre-ordered digitally on Xbox One.
+It was also announced that "King for a Day" will be available for downloadable content for Rock Band 4 when pre-ordered digitally on Xbox One.

-On August 17, 2022, "King for a Day" reached 1 on the U.S. Billboard Hard Rock Streaming Songs Chart, 7 on the Rock Streaming Songs Chart, 6 on Alternative Streaming Songs Chart, and 21 on Alternative Digital Song Sales Chart thanks to a surge in usage of the song on Tik-Tok.
+On August 17, 2022, "King for a Day" reached number one on the U.S. Billboard Hard Rock Streaming Songs chart, number seven on the Rock Streaming Songs chart, number six on Alternative Streaming Songs chart, and number 21 on Alternative Digital Song Sales chart thanks to a surge in usage of the song on TikTok.